 Now, this doesn't mean that students don't need review because they do.
 However, going deeper and for longer periods of time into one topic should help students understand the concepts better so that less review is needed later.

 As an alternative, consider Math Mammoth Blue Series topical books and Math Mammoth Complete Curriculum (Light Blue Series).
 These books are mastery-oriented, and emphasize mental math, conceptual development, and number sense.

 The Role of Curriculum - short article by William Schmidt.

 A Coherent Curriculum: The Case of Mathematics, Dr. Schmidt’s Summer 2002 article for American Educator (PDF file).

 Curriculum Focal Points is a 2006 report by NCTM (National Council of Teachers of Mathematics).
-In it, they advice everyone to do the same thing as I wrote in the article above: to have focal points on each grade so that the curriculum is focused and coherent!
-I recommend you to read the focal points by grade.
-I hope these new NCTM recommendations will influence the state standard writers and textbook makers.
+In it, they advice everyone to have focal points for each grade so that the curriculum is focused and coherent.

 While I disagree with comparing our America with foreign nations, I do agree that our school children are being taught most subjects on a superficial level.
 This is one of the many reasons that we, my husband and I, chose to home school our children.